guthand/kanban-board/explanations-documentation.md

+For the task magement tool it is nice to implement a drag and drop functionality as it adds much more flexibility to the app...

 for the updates of the current items we will use draggable which allows us to drop items from one list to the next